Ladysnake/Nomad-Books/README.md

 ##### Height

 A book's height can be upgraded by shapelessly combining it with grass pages in a crafting inventory.
-The maximum height is equal to the current width of the book.
+The camp has to be undeployed in order for the player to be able to upgrade the book.

 ![image-20200113230337419](README.assets/image-20200113230337419.png)